 Physical Medicine and Rehabilitation

 Physiatry provides integrated care in the treatment of all neurological and musculoskeletal disabilities.
-The specialty focuses on the restoration of function to people with problems ranging from simple physical mobility issues to those with complex cognitive involvement.
+The specialty focuses on the restoration of function to people with problems ranging from simple mobility issues to those with complex cognitive involvement.

 Click here to learn about our rehab offerings at University of Maryland Rehabilitation and Orthopaedic Institute.